Signs and symptoms of Monkeypox: What to look for and how it spreads

 Dr Susan Hopkins, chief medical adviser to the UKHSA, said in a statement this week: “We are particularly urging men who are gay and bisexual to be aware of any unusual rashes or lesions and to contact a sexual health service without delay.”

-The Spanish newspaper El Pais has meanwhile quoted Elena Andradas, head of public health for the Madrid region, as saying, “22 of the 23 suspected cases have reported having had sex with other men in recent weeks”.
+The Spanish newspaper El Pais meanwhile quoted Elena Andradas, head of public health for the Madrid region, as saying earlier this month that, “22 of the 23 suspected cases have reported having had sex with other men in recent weeks”.

 However, some scientists have cast doubt on the theory that monkeypox might have developed the ability to transmit sexually.